About This Episode

 Ali 0:00

-Life in Egypt for the Palestinians from Gaza is mixed of relief and hardship.
-We are grateful for the safety and the opportunity we have, but the constant struggle to make ends meet, find houses and deal with the legal uncertainties make it tough, is a constant source of anxiety, we are just trying to hold onto hope to find a way to build a better future, despite this challenge.
+Life in Egypt for the Palestinians from Gaza is mixed — of relief and hardship.
+We are grateful for the safety and the opportunity we have, but the constant struggle to make ends meet, find housing, and deal with the legal uncertainties makes it tough.
+It is a constant source of anxiety.
+We are just trying to hold onto hope, to find a way to build a better future despite these challenges.

 Yara Hawari 0:32